 Even though glutathione is naturally created in the body, it can also be given topically, as an inhalant, or intravenously.
 Furthermore, some of the best oral glutathione supplements come as a liquid or a pill.
 In our review, we only mention glutathione supplements in pill or tablet form.

-There are many reasons why someone would want to take a glutathione pill.
-These benefits include:
+There are many reasons why someone would want to take a glutathione pill, including:

 Many people also use glutathione supplements for improving skin health.
-Although the scientific evidence for glutathione skin benefits is scarce (such as skin whitening), there are countless personal care products on the market claiming to whiten skin, even out patches and blotchiness, and blur scars.
+Although the scientific evidence is scarce, there are countless personal care products on the market claiming to whiten skin, even out patches and blotchiness, and blur scars.

 Although there’s not enough evidence to support these skin whitening claims, glutathione supplements are considered a safer alternative to bleaching creams that may cause mercury poisoning and chemical burns.

 Potential Side Effects

 Consuming glutathione-increasing foods will not put you at any health risks.
 However, taking glutathione skin whitening supplements may not be recommended for everyone.
 Of course, like with any other supplement, you must consult with a healthcare professional before deciding to self-medicate.

 We strongly suggest taking your doctor’s advice on the correct dosage for your personal needs.
 As a warning, some possible side effects of taking glutathione pills include:

 - breathing problems due to bronchial constriction, and